NervosEducationHub/EducationHubArticles/slashing_in_PoS_(explainCKBot)/index.md

 PoS offers a greener, more efficient solution to the problem of achieving consensus in a decentralized network.
 At the heart of PoS lies a mechanism known as slashing, which ensures the network's integrity and security.
 This article delves into the intricacies of slashing, exploring its definition, importance, technical mechanics, and the discourse surrounding it in the blockchain community.

-## Defining Slashing
+## What is Slashing?

 Slashing is a term synonymous with penalty in the context of PoS blockchains.
-It entails punitive action taken against validators who act maliciously or negligently, jeopardizing the network's security.
+It entails punitive action taken against [validators](https://www.nervos.org/knowledge-base/difference_between_crypto_miners_validators_(explainCKBot)) who act maliciously or negligently, jeopardizing the network's security.
 Historically, slashing has its roots in the early days of PoS implementations, serving as a deterrent against dishonest behavior among validators.

 ## Purpose and Importance of Slashing